Heidi, Girl of the Alps: International broadcast

 The Heidi, Girl of the Alps anime has been dubbed into about twenty languages.
-The TV series was able to reach major stardom in Asia, Europe, Latin America, the Arab world, and South Africa.
+The TV series was able to reach major stardom in Asia, Europe, Latin America, the Arab world and South Africa.

+Despite its success, the series was never officially broadcast in the home country of the original novel, Switzerland.
+There are various theories as to why this happened.
+A spokesperson for the German-language branch of the Swiss Broadcasting Corporation suggested that it may have been due to the overlap with the broadcast of the internationally co-produced live-action Heidi series in 1978.
+Another theory is that animation was considered vulgar in Switzerland at the time.
+However, since television broadcasts from neighboring countries such as Germany, France and Italy were also available in Switzerland, Swiss viewers were able to watch Heidi through those networks.

 Spanish versions

-In Spain, the series debuted on TVE in 1975, simply titled Heidi.
-An introduction to anime for many of the 70's Spanish generation, the show became one of the most popular anime of all time in Spain, enough to have its own Spanish merchandise, including a comic book adaptation-turned-continuation of the series, published bi-weekly by Ediciones Recreativas and consisting of over an hundred issues in total from 1975 to 1981.
-"Abuelito, dime tú" became one of the best known children's songs in Spain and Heidi herself became one of both Sélica Torcal and Marisa Marco's most famous roles.
+In Spain, the series debuted on TVE on May 2, 1975, simply titled Heidi.
+The show became one of the most popular anime of all time in Spain, enough to have its own Spanish merchandise, including toys and a comic book adaptation-turned-continuation of the series, published bi-weekly by Ediciones Recreativas and consisting of over an hundred issues in total from 1975 to 1981.
+Even though the theme songs and insert songs were kept in Japanese for the broadcast, they were recorded in Spanish by RCA for the soundtrack releases, and in a series of albums that summarized the episodes.
+"Abuelito, dime tú" (Oshiete) became one of the best known children's songs in Spain and Heidi herself became one of both Sélica Torcal and Marisa Marco's most famous roles.
 The name "Rottenmeier" became synonymous with "uptight, straight-laced hag" among Spaniards and has subsequently been used to describe multiple female politicians, and the Spanish parliament, among others in Spain, and has the woman been used as a bad type of 'potential' single (the suggestion coming from her first reference name "Fräulein" meaning "unmarried woman").

-The show was also quite popular in Colombia, Venezuela and Peru.
+A Latin Spanish dub was produced in 1978 in Mexico, with Heidi voiced by Cristina Camargo.
+This version, produced by Carlos Amador, reused for the broadcast the theme songs and insert songs recorded in Spain, which were also released on sound recordings.

+Portuguese versions

+In Portugal, the series was first broadcast from February 22, 1976 to May 22, 1977 on RTP1 in Japanese with Portuguese subtitles, but due to its success, it was later rebroadcast dubbed in Portuguese.

+The Brazilian Portuguese dub was broadcast starting from 1980 by Rede Tupi, Rede Record, and later by SBT.
+The Brazilian version featured all the songs in Portuguese, which were released on an album during the broadcast.
+These songs were recorded by RCA Spain for the Portuguese market, although only the opening and ending themes had been released in Portugal in 1976.